wulffern/aic2026/lectures/l01_intro.md

 No exam without project.

-Strict deadline 3'rd of May.
-If you hand in 4'th of May at 00:00:01, then you fail the course.
+Strict deadline 30'th of April.
+If you hand in 1'th of May at 00:00:01, then you fail the course.

 ---

-# CNR (2024)
+# JNW (2025)

-*"In an insane world, it was the sanest choice."*  - Sarah Connor, Terminator 2: Judgment Day
+**"You can use logic to justify almost anything.
+That's its power.
+And its flaw."** - Kathryn Janeway, Star Trek Voyager: Prime Factors

 <!--pan_doc:

-The project for 2024 is to
+The project for 2025 is to

 -->